 Mortgage closing costs range from 2-5% of a home’s purchase price.
 That can add up.
 But, many sellers are eager to pay your closing costs in order to sell their home faster.

 There is a limit to how much a seller can pay for, though.
 Each loan type — conventional, FHA, VA, and USDA — sets maximums on seller-paid closing costs.

 Seller concessions are closing costs the seller has agree to pay.
-These are also known as sales concessions, seller credits, or seller contributions.
-Whatever you want to call them, new and experienced homebuyers can get into homes faster with help from the seller.
+These are also known as seller-paid costs, or sometimes as sales concessions or seller contributions.
+New and experienced homebuyers can get into homes faster with help from the seller.